xizhonghua/GreenDC-Summary/algorithms/file/packing-algorithm.md

 ### Assumption
 - the items have to be packed with their w-edges **parallel** to the W-edge of the bins (or strips).

+### NP hardness
+- Both problems are strongly NP-hard, as is easily seen by transformation from the strongly NP-hard (one-dimentional) Bin Packing Problem (1BP)
+- Reduce to 1BP
+ - there are n items, each haveing an associated size h<sub>j</sub>, have to be partitioned into the minimum number of subsets so that the sum of the sizes in each subset does not exceed a given capacity H.